sjtuhjw/VVCM_ForwardKinematics/README.md

 # VVCM_ForwardKinematics

 This MatlabApp is designed by MATLAB 2022b.
 It is the open sorce code of the paper _"Forward Kinematics of Object Transport by a Multi-Robot System with Deformable Sheet"_.

+"**Hu J**, Liu W, Yi J, et al. Forward Kinematics of Object Transporting by a Multi-Robot System With a Deformable Sheet[J].
+IEEE Robotics and Automation Letters, 2024."

 It contains 5 MATLAB files.
 The length unit in these function is millimeter (mm).
 They are:
 1. VVCM.mlapp      		MATLAB Apps for user interface creation.